 [*Information and instructions provided here pertain to most common basement projects, which do not involve additional gas or water plumbing.]

-[In all cases of plumbing or electrical projects where a contractor is hired, EACH copy of the permit application must have the raised seal of the contractor.]
+[In all cases of plumbing, mechanical or electrical projects where a contractor is hired, EACH copy of the permit application must have the raised seal of the contractor.]

 *Following additional special inspections for plumbing will be required if basement includes water or gas plumbing.
 Request for plumbing inspection must be made before installing wall or ceiling finishes.

 1. Slab – This inspection includes any piping, fixtures or equipment that is to be permanently covered or buried in the floor.

 2. Rough – This inspection includes all piping and connections with an approved test on the piping.

 3. Final – This inspection will verify that the plumbing was installed according to approved plan and is working properly.

 Fuel burning appliances, gas or oil, require Oxygen for proper combustion (flame).
 If there is not enough combustion air the appliance will not run efficiently and in extreme cases may bring Carbon Monoxide back into the house through the flue.

 Carbon Monoxide Detector

 Senses levels of Carbon Monoxide in the air and alarms when levels reach dangerous levels.
 They are to be installed near and on every level with bedrooms.
 This has been a State requirement since 2003.